marcparadise/clibuddy/README.md

 function clibuddy {
   docker run -it --rm -v $(pwd):/share clibuddy:latest $@
 }
-# Now move to a directory where you have defined a clibuddy 'sample.txt' file
+# Now move to a directory where you have defined a clibuddy 'sample.bdy' file
 cd ~/Downloads
 # Run your CLI command with clibuddy - I have a cli command called 'dentist'
 clibuddy dentist